Mathos42/FastVideoDSPlayer-2/readme.md

 - The nds file is now standalone, but continues to work with TWiLight Menu++ as well
 - Folder display and selection of the video to watch (in standalone mode)
 - Y, X, L, R, SELECT and START also work in standalone mode
 - The bottom screen remains black between videos and when Y, X, L or R are pressed.
-Tapping the screen, pausing or exiting the video restores the bottom screen.
+Tapping the screen, pausing or exiting the video restores the bottom screen
+- Swapping the screens for video playback (if, for example, the top screen is no longer working).

 PLEASE NOTE !
 That in TWiLight Menu++ mode, the number of files in a directory is limited to the maximum supported by the DS (39 files in a single directory).
 In standalone mode, my code limits the number of files in a single directory to 512.